gabeee62/Godot2DFramework/README.md

-SHITSHITSHITSHITA plug-and-use backend package for 2D game development in Godot.
+A plug-and-use backend package for 2D game development in Godot.
 Should integrate smoothly with most player character-focused 2D games (includes options for switching between platformer and top-down modes).

 Features:
 - Save handling